 Below is one of the key Maryland PIP statutes.
 The most important thing you need to know is that there is a one-year statute of limitations on PIP claims in Maryland.
-Insurance companies save make millions of dollars a year because Marylanders do not make valid no-fault claims within this one year period.
+Insurance companies save make millions of dollars a year because Marylanders do not make valid no-fault claims within one- year period.